aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 For an example use case, see [Using AWS Lambda with Amazon SNS from Different Accounts](https://docs.aws.amazon.com/lambda/latest/dg/with-sns.html).

-When a user calls the SNS Publish API on a topic that your Lambda function is subscribed to, Amazon SNS will call Lambda to invoke your function asynchronously.
-Lambda will then return a delivery status.
-If there was an error calling Lambda, Amazon SNS will retry invoking the Lambda function up to three times.
-After three tries, if Amazon SNS still could not successfully invoke the Lambda function, then Amazon SNS will send a delivery status failure message to CloudWatch.

 ```ts
 import { SnsEventSource } from '@aws-cdk/aws-lambda-event-sources';